xaita/Personal-Research_RandomMapGeneration-Project-II/README.md

 ## Random Map Generation

-My name is Xiao Shan Costajussa, student of  at UPC CITM.
+My name is Xiao Shan Costajussa, student of 2nd de Diseno y Desenvolupamiento de Videojuegos  at UPC CITM.

-This content is generated for the second year's subject Project II

 ### About the research: What are Random Generated Maps?